-The Prime Ministerís Office receives only those policy issues which are deemed important by the concerned Minister and submitted to the Prime Minister.
-The PMO is also subject to receiving of all significant files related to the Planning Commission.
+The PMO receives only those policy issues which are deemed important by the concerned Minister and submitted to the Prime Minister.
+The PMO also receives all significant files related to the Planning Commission.
 This is due to the fact that the Prime Minister is the Chairman of the Planning Commission of India.
-The two other most important areas that are taken care of by the Office of the Prime Minister are National Defense Fund and the Prime Ministerís National Relief Fund.
+The two other most important areas that are taken care of by the Office of the Prime Minister are National Defence Fund and the Prime Minister's National Relief Fund.

-The first Prime Minister to hold the Prime Minister's Office was Jawaharlal Nehru, who became the head of the State in the year 1947, on 15th of August.
-The present Prime Minister of India is Dr. Manmohan Singh, who was appointed for the post on the 22nd of May, in 2004.
-A total of 14 Prime Ministers have used the Prime Minister's Office since Independence, to date.
+The first Prime Minister to hold the Prime Minister's Office was Jawaharlal Nehru, who took the oath of office on 15th of August, 1947.
+The present Prime Minister of India is Narendra Modi, who was appointed for the post on 26th of May 2014.
+A total of 15 Prime Ministers have assumed the Prime Minister's Office since Independence, to date.

-The address of the Prime Ministerís Office is as follows:
+The address of the Prime Minister's Office is as follows: